solana-foundation/developer-content/content/courses/onchain-development/intro-to-anchor.md

 When the `account_name` account is initialized:

-- The first 8 bytes is set as the `AccountStruct` discriminator
+- The first 8 bytes is set as the `AccountStruct` discriminator using the `DISCRIMINATOR` constant.
 - The data field of the account will match `AccountStruct`
 - The account owner is set as the `programId` from `declare_id`
-- In this example, you can also the implementation of the `AccountStruct` with the `DISCRIMINATOR` and `DATA_SIZE` constants.
-The is how the `INIT_SPACE` constant you say earlier is calculated.
-It is considered a good practice to define the space using constants and the `INIT_SPACE`.
+- The account account struct is made with the `[derive(InitSpace)]` macro which provides `INIT_SPACE` constant to the `AccountStruct`.
+It calculates the space required by the account based on the account's data-structure types.

+> It is considered a good practice to use the `#[derive(InitSpace)]` macro which
+> makes the code more readable and maintainable.

 ### Bring it all together